heavyai/heavyai-charting/README.md

 `[minor]` | New features (additive only!)
 `[patch]` | Bugfixes, documentation

-Jenkins will not let you merge a pull request that contains a missing or multiple semvar label.
+Jenkins will not let you merge a pull request that contains a missing or multiple semver label.

-**Forgot to add a semvar label?**
+**Forgot to add a semver label?**

 1. Update the PR Title
 2. Close the PR